teddokano/PCT2075_Arduino/README.md

 # TempSensor_NXP_Arduino
-Temperature sensor device operation sample with Arduino
+Temperature sensor device operation sample code for [Arduino](https://www.arduino.cc)

+_**P3T1085UK-ARD and PCT2075DP-ARD : Arduino® Shield Evaluation Board for temperature sensors**_
 ![Boards](https://github.com/teddokano/additional_files/blob/main/TempSensor_NXP_Arduino/TempSensors.jpg)

 # What is this?
-A Arduino library for I²C temperature sensors with sample code.
+An Arduino library for I²C temperature sensors with sample code.
 The I²C temperature sensors can measure temoperature and output comparator or interrupt signals by threshold settings.

 With `TempSensor_NXP_Arduino` library, the temperature measurement and showing it in Celsius can be done very simple as follwoing.